adamskyle-ios/KAWebViewController/README.md

 ## Usage

 Use of the Storyboard Segues is recommended.
 So don't forget to set KAWebViewController as the custom class of your destination ViewController.
+(Or KAWModalWebViewController if your using a modal segue)

 ###Step 1

 Import the header file in the class you want to use KAWebViewController `#import KAWWebViewController`

 ###Step 2
-Currently there are two ways to fire off your KAWebViewController.
-Via a designated initializer:
-`[[KAWebViewController alloc] initWithURL:yourNSURL];`

-Or via the setter (cleaner when used in prepareForSegue:):
+Fire of KAWebViewController via the setter (cleaner for use with prepareForSegue:):
 ```objc
 KAWebViewController *kaw = (KAWebViewController *)segue.destinationViewController;
 kaw.url = yourURL;
 ```

+For the modal segue, use `KAWModalWebViewController` instead.
+No need to import `KAWModalWebViewController`.

 Pushing the ViewController programmatically works, but it is not supported.